Find Affordable College Courses

 About 71% of the students majoring in mental health services at the school are women while 29% are male.

-Full Mental & Social Health Services at Coppin State University Report
+Read full report on Mental & Social Health Services at Coppin State University

-University of Maryland - College Park did quite well in this year’s ranking of the most popular places for mental and social health services students to get a master’s degree.
-It came in at #6 on the list.
-Located in the suburb of College Park, UMCP is a public school with a very large student population.
+University of Maryland - College Park came in at #6 in this year’s edition of the Most Popular Mental & Social Health Services Master’s Degree Schools in Maryland ranking.
+Located in the large suburb of College Park, UMCP is a public college with a fairly large student population.

 About 82% of the students majoring in mental health services at the school are women while 18% are male.